omercankoc/swift-handbook/Fundamental/Variables.md

 ```swift
 var language = "Swift"
 ```
-- Definition and Initialization : It is the operation of defining the type of the variable and assigning a value.
+- Declaration and Initialization : It is the operation of defining the type of the variable and assigning a value.
 ```swift
 var language : String = "Swift"
 ```